Preemo-Inc/nix-ml-ops/options.md

 ## perSystem\.ml-ops\.common\.environmentVariables

-This option has no description.
+This option has no description\.

 *Type:*
-attribute set of string
+lazy attribute set of string

 *Declared by:*
  - [common\.nix](flake-modules/common.nix)